Tuesday, May 6, 2008

 So what is the proper way to do the alpha roll?

-There isn’t one.
-If you want to be a true pack leader just imitate the papa wolf—have fun, play hunting games with your dog, get down on her level.
+However, if you want to be a true pack leader just imitate the papa wolf—have fun, play hunting games with your dog, get down on her level.
 Remember, wolves hunt by working together, which is one instinct that really does exist in both dogs and wolves.
-And as for exerting control in a pressure situation, a dog who routinely plays tug and fetch and chase me with her owners is far more likely to respond properly in a crunch than a dog who
+And as for exerting control in a pressure situation, a dog who routinely plays tug and fetch and chase me with her owners is far more likely to respond properly in a crunch than a dog who’s merely had a lid clamped down on her emotional pressure cooker and pushed over on her side in a nonsensical display of some mythical instinct that doesnt actually exist.

 Colette said...